 Cultural Infusion’s Indigenous programs help children from all parts of society understand and appreciate the role of Our First Nations Peoples.

-Students in Victoria and Queensland can immerse themselves in Australian Indigenous culture through engaging in storytelling, sport, instrument, and dance in our Aboriginal Cultural for a Day program with Gene Blow and Djarrin Blow.
+Students in Victoria can immerse themselves in Australian Indigenous culture through engaging in storytelling, sport, instrument, and dance in our Aboriginal Cultural for a Day program with our experienced Aboriginal presenters.

-Students will be able to create their own story after learning Indigenous art symbols from our presenter of immersive storytelling in Indigenous Storytelling through Art available in Victoria.
+Students will be able to create their own story after learning Indigenous art symbols from our presenter of immersive storytelling in Aboriginal Storytelling Through Art available in Victoria and Queensland

-Indigenous Infusion is a dynamic program available in Australian Capital Territory, New South Wales, Victoria, and Queensland.
+Aboriginal Infusion is a dynamic program available in New South Wales, Victoria, and Queensland.
 It aims to provide students a deeper understanding of Indigenous culture and is unique to each of our Indigenous presenters.

-Elder Gene Blow shares and teaches about his Aboriginal heritage through storytelling and dancing.
-Larry Brandy’s engaging and interactive teaching style incorporates movement, history and artefacts.
-Walangari provides an entertaining and educational workshop showcasing traditional dance, music and storytelling.
-Djarrin Blow’s interactive workshop includes didgeridoo, dances, storytelling, Indigenous artefacts and boomerang throwing.
-Sam Roberts shares her own culture with students through engaging and informative workshops about Aboriginal culture including storytelling, artefacts, traditional symbols, art, language and dance.
+With many experienced Aboriginal presenters and Elder, they each share and teach about their Aboriginal heritage through different art forms and mediums.
+Our New South Wales presenter provides an entertaining and educational workshop showcasing traditional dance, music and storytelling.
+Our Victorian presenter’s interactive workshop includes didgeridoo, dances, storytelling, Indigenous artefacts and boomerang throwing.
+While another shares her culture with students through engaging and informative workshops about Aboriginal culture including storytelling, artefacts, traditional symbols, art, language and dance.

 International Literacy Day